List of The Adventures of Tintin characters: Puschov

 Puschov is leader of the international gang of banknote counterfeiters in The Black Island, handler of Ranko the gorilla and superior to Dr. Müller.
 He is a cunning and deceptive figure, framing Tintin for the assault on the train, tricking Tintin when he "returns from the dead" (he falls on his knees and begs the "ghost" for mercy, only to trip him and acquire his gun).
 He wields Ranko against his pursuers.
 He is handcuffed by Tintin, but he manages to escape and release the other members of the counterfeit gang.
 He and his allies are ultimately taken into custody.

 Ranko

 Ranko is a gorilla who is used by Puschov, employer of Dr. Müller, to frighten inquisitive intruders away from The Black Island, where forgers are printing counterfeit banknotes off the Scottish coast.
 At first, Ranko seems very fierce and bloodthirsty, but he is easily controlled by Snowy's barking, which terrifies him.
 He develops an affection for Tintin after receiving first aid from him for a broken arm.
-After the events of The Black Island, he is sent to a zoo.
+After the events of The Black Island, a newspaper clipping reports Ranko will live in a Glasgow zoo.